Module openrelik_worker_common.file_utils

 The root path of the file tree as a TemporaryDirectory or None.

-def count_file_lines(file_path: str) ‑> int
+def count_file_lines(file_path: str) ‑> int-

 Expand source code

 def count_file_lines(file_path: str) -> int: """Count the number of lines in a file.
 Args: file_path: The path to the file.
-Returns: The number of lines in the file. """ wc = subprocess.check_output(["wc", "-l", file_path]) return int(wc.decode("utf-8").split()[0])
+Returns: The number of lines in the file. """ wc = subprocess.check_output(["wc", "-l", file_path]) return int(wc.decode("utf-8").split()[0])Count the number of lines in a file.

 Args

-- The path to the file.
+file_path- The path to the file.

 Returns